aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 I can't believe you're about to eat my tiny home.

-Last update: Tue Dec  2 05:11:02 2025
+Last update: Wed Dec  3 05:11:18 2025

 ### Let's play! 🎮